 AUUF’s Plans for Sunday Services, Programs, and Services

-As approved by the Board of Trustees, these plans and directives are valid as of March 13, 2020, and may change at any time; we will remain in touch with you throughout this pandemic, and the Board and Staff will assess weekly.
+As approved by the Board of Trustees, these plans and directives are valid as of March 13, 2020, and may change at any time; we will remain in touch with you throughout this pandemic, and the Board and Staff will assess monthly.

 - Listen via phone or Connect Online.
 Information about connecting to our online platform will be sent out.
 (Click here for instructions.)

 - Meetings: Unless absolutely necessary, conduct business via email OR choose to meet online.

 - Religious Education: In-person RE is cancelled during the same period as Sunday Services.
 Julie Meadows will be in touch with RE families regarding Religious Education.

 - Staff: We are encouraging staff to work as they see fit from home or AUUF.
 Ministerial office hours will be offered by phone and web conference.
 Be on the lookout for more information.